trgeiger/Brew/README.md

 * fix up the scroll-spy based on the above
 * finish up the base layout of the front page
 * make a list of brewing paraphernalia I want to cover

+## back-end
+* implement brewlog.rating into log form and brewlog templates